 Ministry of Indigenous Relations - the provincial government ministry that work with Aboriginal communities, federal government, industry and other stakeholders to enhance the quality of life of Aboriginal people in Alberta.

-Ministry of Status of Women – the provincial government ministry that leads government’s work to increase gender equality in Alberta.
+Ministry of Culture, Multiculturalism and Status of Women – the provincial government ministry that leads government’s work to increase gender equality in Alberta.

 The Muttart Foundation – A private foundation whose work in the area of early childhood education and care reflects its interests both in engaging stakeholders to consider how early childhood education and care can better be funded and delivered to meet the needs of all families and in building the capacity of charities that work in the area to deliver high quality education and care.